Slot Volatility vs. Theoretical Payback Percentages

 Payback Percentages in Slot Games

-The term payback percentage, or return to player (RTP), denotes what percentage of all money wagered on a given slot is paid back to players over the long run.
-We can view the payback percentage as the flip side of the house edge.
+The payback percentage, or return to player (RTP), indicates the proportion of all money wagered on a slot that is returned to players over the long run.
+In essence, the payback percentage is the flip side of the house edge.

 Slot Payback Percentages Explained